dmueller2001/jekyll-openshift-quickstart/README.md

 ## How to

-Your awestruct source should be placed in the lib/ directory.
+Your jekyll source should be placed in the lib/ directory.
 Once you push your code, this quickstart builds the site for you.

 ## Installation

 Create OpenShift application

-    rhc app create $name ruby-1.9 --from-source=git://github.com/openshift-quickstart/awestruct-openshift-quickstart.git
+    rhc app create $name ruby-1.9 --from-source=git://github.com/dmueller2001/jekyll-openshift-quickstart.git

 enter the directory